unoplatform/Uno.Wasm.Bootstrap/doc/runtime-execution-modes.md

 This feature is active only if one of those condition is true:

-- The `WasmShellMonoRuntimeExecutionMode` property is `FullAOT` or `InterpreterAndAOT
+- The `WasmShellMonoRuntimeExecutionMode` property is `InterpreterAndAOT
 - There is a `*.bc` or `*.a` file in the `Content` item group
 - The `WasmShellForceUseWSL` is set to `true`